-NASA’s Mars rover Perseverance poised for bull’s eye landing on Red Planet
+NASA rover Perseverance lands on Mars in mission to search for past life

 But Perseverance is the first NASA rover with the capacity to collect samples of soil and rock and cache them on the Martian surface.
 If and when the space agency is able to launch follow-up missions, those spacecraft will retrieve Perseverance’s samples and bring them back to Earth, where they can be analyzed with even more sophisticated tools in the world’s top labs.

-“Finding a sample suite that is worth bringing back is really important,” said Ken Farley, project scientist for the mission.
+“Finding a sample suite that is worth bringing back is really important,” Farley, the project scientist, said.
 “What’s at stake is the ability to really make the first step in answering the question of whether life exists elsewhere.”

-“I’m just in awe,” Zurbuchen told reporters Wednesday.
-“We’re a day out from going back into history” to search for evidence of life in Mars’ ancient past.

-“Astrobiologists have been dreaming about this mission for decades,” said Mary Voytek, who directs NASA’s astrobiology program.
+“Astrobiologists have been dreaming about this mission for decades,” Mary Voytek, who directs NASA’s astrobiology program, said.
 Microbiologists like her have found life on Earth virtually wherever they’ve looked.
 Perseverance will play the role of robotic microbiologist on Mars.

-It is unlikely images alone will be considered definitive proof of ancient life.
-Nor is it possible to miniaturize all the equipment necessary for the most detailed examinations of Martian samples.
+It is unlikely images alone will be considered definitive proof of ancient life, nor is it possible to miniaturize all the equipment necessary for the most detailed examinations of Martian samples.
 That’s why Perseverance is part of a broader project to gather samples of Mars that can eventually be returned to Earth.

 There are dozens of sterilized tubes, designed to house chalk-size samples, tucked within the belly of the Perseverance robot.
 The rover will drill into Mars, secure rock and mineral samples in the tubes, seal the tubes and cache them for a future mission to retrieve.

-A follow-up robotic lander assigned to retrieve the samples must descend to within 100 yards of where Perseverance deposits the sample cache, Braun, the sample return program manager, said Wednesday.
-The retriever will, in turn, hand off samples to a cargo spacecraft in orbit over Mars.
+A follow-up robotic lander assigned to retrieve the samples must descend to within 100 yards of where Perseverance deposits the sample cache, Bobby Braun, the sample return program manager, said on Wednesday.
+The retriever will in turn hand off samples to a cargo spacecraft in orbit over Mars.
 This will be the largest craft ever sent to the Red Planet, in part because it will have to carry enough propellant for a return trip.

-Some of the scientists who will study those samples in the 2030s, in a facility that has not yet been built, may currently be students — or even children, said Elisabeth Hausrath, a University of Nevada Las Vegas astrobiologist who is assigned to represent the interests of those future scientists.
+Some of the scientists who will study those samples in the 2030s, in a facility that has not yet been built, may currently be students — or even children, said Elisabeth Hausrath, a University of Nevada at Las Vegas astrobiologist who is assigned to represent the interests of those future scientists.

 Detecting undisputed evidence of life in Martian rocks would be a spectacular scientific discovery — perhaps the most important humanity has ever made.
 It would suggest that still more life could exist somewhere else.